Keith Payne

 [Victoria Cross citation, The London Gazette, 1969]

-Ignoring the pain from his wounded hand and arm, Payne continued hurling grenades and firing his gun, attempting to cover his troops.
+Ignoring the pain from his wounded hand and arm, Keith continued hurling grenades and firing his gun, trying to cover his troops.

 Still under fire, he then ran across exposed ground to head off his own troops who were withdrawing in disorder.
 He successfully stopped them and organised the remnants of his and the second company into a temporary defensive perimeter by nightfall.